forlornlawngnome/timesheet/README.md

 Note: This app uses the default rails server, you probably want to switch to thin, passenger or unicorn for better options and stability.
 Heroku has this by default <br />
 Note: By default rails uses port 3000, that would make the url on a local machine localhost:3000 by default websites normally run on 80 (http) or 443 (https).
 Some machines don't allow servers open on these ports and Apache or custom routing tables can be used.

+# Misc.
+Features
+## Messages
+You can leave messages for students which will appear in both their profile and on the login page when they sign in/out.
+Several color options are available.
+## Hour Exceptions
+This allows students to enter their reasons for missing requirements, facilitating communication.
+Once the hours are made up, admins can mark them as such and the requirements pages will show the requirements as met.

 # Changing settings